ibericode/boxzilla-wp/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 5.3

-Flexible call to action boxes, popping up or sliding in at just the right time.
+Flexible pop-ups or slide-ins, showing up at just the right time.

 == Description ==

 ### Boxzilla for WordPress

-Boxzilla is a *lightweight* plugin for adding flexible call-to-actions to your WordPress site.
+Boxzilla is a plugin that allows you to add powerful call-to-actions via pop-up or slide-in boxes to your WordPress site.
 Boxes can slide or fade in at any point and can contain whatever content you like.

 #### Some of Boxzilla's features

 - Boxes can contain _any_ content you like.
-- Various box triggers:
+- You can set-up various box triggers:
     - Scroll percentage
     - Reaching a certain page element
     - X amount of time on the page